this-username-is-taken/cognitive-toolkit-docs-python/docs-ref-conceptual/2.0/gettingstarted.md

     set_default_device(gpu(0))
 ```

-Now let's setup a network that will learn a classifier with fully connected layers using only the functions :func:`~cntk.layers.higher_order_layers.Sequential`
+Now let's setup a network that will learn a classifier with fully connected layers using only the functions <xref:cntk.layers.higher_order_layers.Sequential>
-and :func:`~cntk.layers.layers.Dense` from the Layers Library.
+and <xref:cntk.layers.layers.Dense> from the Layers Library.
 Create a `simplenet.py` file with the following contents:

 ```python
 .. literalinclude:: simplenet.py